D3XX3R/starred/README.md

 - [Xenthys/ShareXen](https://github.com/Xenthys/ShareXen) – ShareXen - Another ShareX Custom Uploader PHP Script
 - [alexjustesen/speedtest-tracker](https://github.com/alexjustesen/speedtest-tracker) – Speedtest Tracker is a self-hosted application that monitors the performance and uptime of your internet connection.
 - [arabcoders/watchstate](https://github.com/arabcoders/watchstate) – Self-hosted service to sync your plex, jellyfin and emby play state. without relying on 3rd-party external services.
-- [coollabsio/coolify](https://github.com/coollabsio/coolify) – An open-source & self-hostable Heroku / Netlify / Vercel alternative.
+- [coollabsio/coolify](https://github.com/coollabsio/coolify) – An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.
 - [discordlookup/discordlookup](https://github.com/discordlookup/discordlookup) – DiscordLookup | Get more out of Discord with Discord Lookup!
 Snowflake Decoder, Guild List with Stats, Invite Info and more...
 - [elementor/elementor](https://github.com/elementor/elementor) – The most advanced frontend drag & drop page builder.
 Create high-end, pixel perfect websites at record speeds.
 Any theme, any page, any design.
 - [firefly-iii/firefly-iii](https://github.com/firefly-iii/firefly-iii) – Firefly III: a personal finances manager